stew-anderson/blog/_posts/2025-09-24-technology-strategy-is-business-strategy.markdown

 5. **Strategic alignment:** tech decisions both open and close future business paths, but can you pivot when the market shifts, can you scale when demand spikes – are you helping the business achieve its strategic goals.

 ### When technical debt becomes business debt
-This is a two-way street, and the issue of technical debt is not just the burden of the Tech teams, they impact business agility.
+This is a two-way street, and the issue of technical debt is not just the burden of the Tech teams, it impacts business agility.
 Similarly, as demonstrated above, every short cut ignoring, or adding to tech debt only creates compound interest on future business decisions.

 Picture a start-up that chooses a monolithic architecture for speed and getting releases out, 18 months later they find themselves at a crossroads losing bigger enterprise deals because to add single-sign-on means rebuilding their entire auth system :grimacing:.
 The "technical" architecture just became the bottleneck for their go-to-market strategy.